eddelbuettel/ctv-finance/README.md

 -   The [pinbasic](https://cran.r-project.org/package=pinbasic/index.html) package adds tools for fast and stable estimates the Probability of Informed Trading (PIN) by Easley et al, and offers factorizations of the model likelihood.
 The [InfoTrad](../packages/InfoTrad) packages also estimates PIN and extends it different factorization and estimation algorithms.
 -   The [FinancialMath](https://cran.r-project.org/package=FinancialMath) package contains financial math and derivatives pricing functions as required by the actuarial exams by the Society of Actuaries and Casualty Actuarial Society 'Financial Mathematics' exam.
 -   The [tidyquant](https://cran.r-project.org/package=tidyquant) package re-arranges functionality from several other key packages for use in the so-called tidyverse.
--   The [BCC1997](https://cran.r-project.org/package=BCC1997) prices European options under the Bakshi, Cao anc Chen (1997) model for stochastic volatility, stochastuc rates and random jumps.
+-   The [BCC1997](https://cran.r-project.org/package=BCC1997) prices European options under the Bakshi, Cao anc Chen (1997) model for stochastic volatility, stochastic rates and random jumps.
 -   The [Sim.DiffProc](https://cran.r-project.org/package=Sim.DiffProc) package provides functions to simulate and analyse multidimensional Itô and Stratonovitch stochastic calculus for continuous-time models.
 -   The [rpgm](https://cran.r-project.org/package=rpgm) package offers fast simulation of normal and exponential random variables and stochastic differential equations.
 -   The [BLModel](https://cran.r-project.org/package=BLModel) package computes the posterior distribution in a Black-Litterman model from a prior distribution given by asset returns and continuous distribution of views given by an external function.